Which plans include this feature?

 Call to Action

-This block is quite flexible and can be used to welcome customers to your site, say a bit about your offerings, or share news and seasonal promotions.
+This block is flexible and can be used to welcome customers to your site, say a bit about your offerings, or share news and seasonal promotions.

-For this feature to work, you’ll need to enter an access token, which you can generate here with some easy-to-follow instructions.
+For this feature to work, you’ll need to enter an access token, which you can generate here with easy-to-follow instructions.

-Once you’ve obtained your token, simply paste it into the Access Token field in your Instagram Feed block editor.
+Once you’ve obtained your token, paste it into the Access Token field in your Instagram Feed block editor.

 An easy way to locate the coordinates for a location is, on a desktop computer, to type the address into Google Maps, then right-click on a place or area to open the context menu and select ‘What’s here?’.